Async Satellite Tile Processing with Dask

 da = da.rio.reproject(self.target_crs, resolution=self.target_res, resampling=Resampling.bilinear)

-# Cloud mask integration point (deferred to downstream pipeline)
+# Cloud mask integration point (deferred to the dedicated masking stage)

 # da = apply_cloud_mask(da, tile_id)